AJFaraday/Thud/docs/challenge.md

 According to the rules, after playing a game, the players swap sides, so please also write an entry on the Troll challenge.

+# Tournament rules

+The tournament will pit every available dwarf client (in /src/clients/dwarf) against every available troll client (in /src/clients/troll), and each pairing will play exactly one game.

+The *difference* between the two players' scores will then be applied to a running total for each client.
+The winner will gain the difference, and the loser will lose the difference.

+There are two winners in the tournament, the most successful troll player and the most successful dwarf player.